tczekajlo/healthgroup/README.md

 | `timeout`              | Timeout specifies a time limit for requests made to the Consul server.
 A Timeout of zero means no timeout | `string` | `0s`    |
 | `type`                 | Type of the check, available: `http`, `https`, `http2`                                                    | `string` | `http`  |
 | `discovery`            | Specifies a discovery service for which the check should be executed, available: `consul`, `kubernetes`   | `string` | `""`    |

+### Read configuration file from Kubernetes ConfigMap

+It's possible to read the configuration file directly from a Kubernetes ConfigMap.
+The [`configs/configmap-healthgroup.yaml`](./configs/configmap-healthgroup.yaml) file shows an example of ConfigMap that includes the configuration file for healgroup.
+The configuration file has to be passed under the `config.yaml` key.

+Using the `--configmap` flag you can define which ConfigMap should be used.
+The flag value has the following syntax: `namespace/configmap_name`.

 ## Health check grouping